cap-js/docs/node.js/core-services.md

 ::: danger **PLEASE NOTE**

-Although emitters do not handle any return values from consumers, keep in mind that `srv.emit()` is an *`async`* method, and that it is of **utter importance** to properly handle the returned *Promises* with `await`.
-Not doing so ends up  in unhandled promises, and likely invalid transaction states and deadlocks.
+Although emitters do not handle any return values from consumers, it is necessary to always call them with `await`.
+Keep in mind that `srv.emit()` is an *`async`* method, it is **very important** to properly handle the returned *Promises* by using `await`.
+Not handing them will likely lead to invalid transaction states and deadlocks.

 :::